-Coming for September 2014!
-Our new Masters in Media, Power, and Public Affairs.
-More details soon.
+New from September 2014: the Masters in Media, Power, and Public Affairs

 Royal Holloway, University of London is one of the major Colleges of the University of London.
 The University of London is a federal university, founded in 1836.
 It comprises over 60 institutions of varying size and profile, from colleges with many thousands of students to small research institutes.
 It is the largest and most diverse university in Britain and one of the largest in Europe.
 University of London degrees have long had an international reputation for excellence.

 Politics and International Relations at Royal Holloway now ranks among the top 200 departments of its kind in the world in the QS World University Rankings.
 The department is positioned just outside the top 150.

 In the UK's 2008 Research Assessment Exercise, Royal Holloway, University of London ranked 18th out of 159 UK higher education insitutions for the quality of its research.

 Internet-accessible communication journals are particularly well catered for in the College Library via EBSCO's Communication and Mass Media Complete journals database, covering 600 titles.
 Access this via MetaLib (on campus only or off-campus via VPN) at this link.